Alternatives to LLMs: The 2026 Guide to SLMs, Non-LLM AI, and Hybrid Stacks

 • Semantic Search: Find documents that are conceptually similar, not just keyword matches.

-These models are smaller, faster, and can be fine-tuned on a small amount of data to achieve state-of-the-art performance on classification and understanding tasks.
-NIST confirmed in 2024 that specialized models outperform general ones by 23-37% on domain-specific tasks.
+These models are smaller, faster, and fine-tunable on a few thousand examples to hit state-of-the-art on classification and understanding tasks.
+NIST confirmed in 2024 that specialized models outperform general-purpose ones by 23-37% on domain-specific tasks — and the gap has held through 2026.

 For foundational text processing, you don’t need a neural network at all.
-Libraries like SpaCy are incredibly efficient for:
+SpaCy is the workhorse for:

 • Part-of-Speech Tagging